Loglinear modelling of huge contingency tables: Abstract

 \section{Abstract}

-Contingency tables are a fundamental representation of multivariate categorical data.
-As the size of the contingency table grows exponentially with the number of variables, even a moderate number of variables, each with a moderate number of levels, will result in a huge number of cells, the majority of which will remain empty even with a significant amount of data.
-We propose an efficient method for inferring higher-order loglinear models in such scenarios.

-We tackle the computational challenge by using only a sample of the empty cells and deriving the associated likelihood under a Poisson sampling scheme.
-This allows us to define an iteratively re-weighted least squares (IRWLS) algorithm for parameter estimation.
-Under the extreme setting of huge contingency tables, we show how standard Poisson regression on the sampled data converges to this IRWLS scheme, when the number of sampled empty cells exceeds the number of observations.
-We illustrate the method with an analysis of data from the General Social Survey, which consists of $15014$ observations in a $70$-dimensional contingency table with a total of $2.6\times 10^{39}$ cells.
+{Contingency tables are the canonical representation of multivariate categorical data.
+As the size of the contingency table grows exponentially with the number of variables, even a moderate number of variables, each with a moderate number of levels, results in a huge number of cells, the majority of which remains empty even with a significant amount of data.
+We propose efficient methods for inferring higher-order loglinear models by performing subsampling on the set of the empty cells.
+First, we derive the likelihood under a zero-deflated Poisson sampling scheme.
+This is maximized via an efficient iteratively re-weighted least squares algorithm, leading to consistent and close to efficient estimators.
+This method works well for moderately sized contingency tables, but runs into computational instability when the number of dimensions grows.
+By sacrificing some efficiency, we show that nested case-control multinomial sampling combined with a degenerate logistic regression approach is also consistent and can be applied to arbitrarily large contingency tables.
+We illustrate the method with an analysis of data from the General Social Survey, which consists of $15014$ observations in a $69$-dimensional contingency table with a total of $6.6\times 10^{38}$ cells.}